FarmBot-Docs/farmbot-developers/v15/lua/functions/api.md

  * Returns `nil` if there was an error.
  * Errors are sent to the log stream (if any).

+{%
+include callout.html
+type="warning"
+title="Making requests"
+content="Making requests other than GET to the API will permanently alter the data in your account.
+Be especially careful making DELETE requests and POST requests to singular resources, like the /device endpoint, as the API will destroy data that cannot be recovered.
+Altering data through the API may cause account instability."
+%}

 ```lua
 -- Create a new point at (200, 200, 0) with a radius of 100
 result = api({